-Learning Goal 5: Describe the birth process and the postpartum period.
+Learning Objective 4: Describe prenatal development, including environmental influences.
+Learning Objective 5: Describe the birth process and the postpartum period.

 The purpose of this exercise is to prompt students to think about all that is involved in preparing to become parents.
 It is not just becoming a parent that is demanding and has numerous implications; planning, conceiving, and sustaining a healthy pregnancy also require a great deal of preparation as well-from both the mother and the father!
 The more we understand about each person's role in this delicate process, the more we can ensure a successful outcome.